 The figures are given as percentage values, as well as in absolute numbers (based on a fuel consumption of 6,57 Liter/100 km).
 All arrows within the chart can be distinguished by color, and are – by definition – proportional in their width to the flow quantities they represent.

 In this rather simple chart we can see losses along a process chain for food.
 In every step the losses are shown as an arrow branching out to the bottom, labeled with percentages (mass-%).

 So here we have no absolute quantitites (although the diagram is based on real data), but only proportions.
 One could call this the "efficiency" of food production, processing and consumption.

 Source: David Lisle, 'Know The Flow' blog, based on data from a study by FAO.

 Very often we find diagrams which have a left-to-right orientation (just as the reading direction for many, but not all scripts).
 However, in e!Sankey you do not have any limitations as to the flow directions.
 This is helpful when depicting material flows in a production system, or, as is the case in this diagram, when visualizing loops.

 This Sankey diagram displays a battery cycle for an electric vehicle (ELV) with losses branching out at every node of the cycle.

 Example 4: Energy balance of a country

 Energy flow charts are used very often for energy balances in a region or in a country.
 Thus the different use of energy and energy sources can be seen.

-This example is an energy balance from Malaysia in 2011.
+This example is from Malaysia in 2011.
 The unit of the flows is 'Million tonnes of oil equivalent' ('Mtoe').